 We took a short lunch break at Lossar, one of the first villages of Spiti.

-I stared at the village of Lossar.
-An Indian flag waved in the sky.
-The village was a backdrop to the green fields which I came to know later were pea farms as nothing else grows in Spiti.
+In the village of Lossar, the Indian flag danced in the sky.
+The village was a backdrop to green fields.
+I came to know later that most farms were pea farms as mostly nothing else grows in Spiti (barley does).
 A small collection of flat-roofed white houses stood silent.
-Everything seemed white except the red and maroon paint borders that ran around the houses like ribbons.
-Of course, the rugged mountains stood behind.
+Everything seemed white except the red and maroon borders that ran around the homes like ribbons.
+Of course, the rugged mountains towered above guarding the village.